Do you know what the most common allergies are? Check this out!

 The protein in milk and the protein in wheat are usually associated with many different autoimmune diseases.
 This could mean that if you have an autoimmune disease, there may be certain foods that you would want to avoid, like milk and wheat.

 I believe one of the most important things you could do to help reduce an allergy is fasting.
 Fasting, especially periodic prolonged fasting, can increase stem cells for your immune system.
 You could potentially regrow a new immune system while fasting.

 Fasting may also help reduce inflammation and increase the T cells.
 T cells are a part of the immune system and are very important to help reduce the risk for allergies and autoimmune diseases.
 Vitamin D may be beneficial as well.

 Dr. Eric Berg DC Bio:

 Dr. Berg, age 55, is a chiropractor who specializes in Healthy Ketosis & Intermittent Fasting.
 He is the author of the best-selling book The Healthy Keto Plan, and is the Director of Dr. Berg Nutritionals.
-He no longer practices, but focuses on health education through social media.
+He no longer practices, but focuses on health education through social media services platforms.